-Important: On the last day of school, any money left in your child's account will automatically roll over to the next school year and any negative balances MUST be resolved.
+- On the last day of school, any money left in your child's account will automatically roll over to the next school year and any negative balances MUST be resolved. - Seniors will need to deplete their lunch accounts before the last day of school or resolve any debts.
+Any negative balances MUST be resolved.